wikimedia/wikipeg/README.md

 #### *expression<sub>1</sub>* *expression<sub>2</sub>* ...  *expression<sub>n</sub>*

 Match a sequence of expressions and return their match results in an array.
+Elements of the sequence can be picked by preceding them with the pick operator (`@`), and only those elements will be returned in the array.
+If only one element is picked, it is returned directly (not wrapped in an array).

+#### @ *expression*

+Pick the specified expression in a sequence to return.
+See the description of a sequence expression above.

+Note that sequences with pick operators can be nested, for example:

+    foo = @"a" @("b" @"c" "d") "e"

+will return `["a", "c"]` if it matches.

 #### *expression* { *action* }